 - Voice assistants will revolutionize ecommerce – Consumers are developing a strong preference for interacting with companies via voice assistants.
 Voice assistant users are currently spending 3% of their total consumer expenditure via voice assistants, but this is expected to increase to 18% in the next three years, reducing the share of physical stores (45%) and websites (37%).
 While streaming music and seeking information remain the most popular usages for voice assistants today, over a third of respondents (35%) have also used them to buy products such as groceries, homecare, and clothes.

 - Consumers are highly satisfied by the voice assistant experience – Consumers who use voice assistants are very positive about their experience, with 71% being satisfied with their voice assistant.
 In particular, 52% of consumers cite convenience, the ability to do things hands-free (48%), and automation of routine shopping tasks (41%) as the biggest reasons why they prefer using voice assistants over mobile apps and websites.
 The ability for the voice assistant to understand their human user is also critical; 81% of users want the voice assistant to understand their diction and accent.

 - Voice assistants will yield concrete benefits for retailers and brands – Brands who provide good voice assistant experiences will generate more business and positive word-of-mouth communication.
 The report found that 37% of voice assistant users would share a positive experience with friends and family, and even 28% of current non-users would want to transact more frequently with a brand following a positive experience.
 This equates to serious potential financial gain, as consumers are willing to spend 5% more with a brand following a good experience with a voice assistant

 Capgemini’s findings are that commerce organizations need to build an immediate action plan to devise a sound voice-driven Conversational Commerce strategy.

-Disclosure: I am using my affiliate links in this post!
+Disclosure: Martech Zone is using its affiliate links in this post!